-SID If the modem is being instructed by this response to move to a different channel, this is initialization SID.
-Otherwise, this is the SID from the corresponding RNG-REQ to which this response refers, except that if the corresponding RNG- REQ was an initial ranging request specifying a initialization SID, then this is the assigned temporary SID.
-Upstream channel ID The identifier of the upstream channel on which the CMTS received the RNG- REQ to which this response refers.
-On the first ranging response received by the CM during initial ranging, this channel ID may be different from the channel ID the CM used to transmit the range request (see Appendix G).
-Thus, the CM MUST use this channel ID for the rest of its transactions, not the channel ID it initiated the range request from.
-Ranging status Used to indicate whether upstream messages are received within acceptable limits by CMTS.
-All other parameters are coded a as TLV tuples.
-Timing adjust information The time by which to offset frame transmission so that frames arrive at the expected mini-slot time at the CMTS.
-Power adjust information Specifies the relative change in transmission power level that the CM is to make in order that transmissions arrive at the CMTS at the desired power.
-Frequency adjust information Specifies the relative change in transmission frequency that the CM is to make in order to better match the CMTS.
-(This is fine-frequency adjustment within a channel, not re-assignment to a different channel) CM transmitter equalization information If the CM implements transmission equalization, this provides the equalization coefficients (optional).
+SID If the modem is being instructed by this response to move to a different chat this is the initialization SID.
+Otherwise, this is the SID from the correspond RNG-REQ to which this response refers, except if the corresponding RNG-was an initial ranging request specifying a initialization SID, in which case the assigned temporary SID.
+Upstream channel ID REQ to wh CM during the CM use MUST use There is a construction of the rest of its transactions, not the construction of the response refers.
+On the first ranging response received by the initial ranging, this channel ID may be different from the channel ID ed to transmit the range request (see Appendix G).
+Thus, the CM this channel ID for the rest of its transactions, not the channel ID it e range request from.
+Ranging status Used to inc by CMTS. licate whether upstream messages are received within acceptable limits All other parameters are coded as TLV tuples Timing adjust information The time by which to offset frame transmission so that frames arrive at the expected mini-slot time at the CMTS.
+Power adjust information Specifies the relative change in transmission power level that the CM is to mak in order that transmissions arrive at the CMTS at the desired power.
+Frequency adjust information order to be ne relative change in transmission frequency that the CM is to make in tter match the CMTS.
+(This is fine-frequency adjustment within a ot re-assignment to a different channel) CM transmitter equalization information If the CM implements transmission equalization, this provides the equalization coefficients (optional).
 Downstream Frequency Override An optional parameter.
 The downstream frequency with which the modem should redo initial ranging.
-(See Section 6.3.2.5.3) Upstream Channel ID Overrid le An optional parameter.
+(See Section 6.3.2.5.3) Upstream Channel ID Override An optional parameter.
 The identifier of the upstream channel with which the modem should redo initial ranging.
 (See Section 6.3.2.5.3)